Public Benefits Changes Coming Soon

 Enrollment restrictions for undocumented Californians

-Undocumented Californians age 19 and above who currently do not receive Medi-Cal benefits will no longer be able to enroll for full medical coverage through Medi-Cal.
-(Exceptions apply for undocumented foster youth.)
+Undocumented Californians aged 19 and older who currently do not receive Medi-Cal benefits are no longer eligible to enroll for full medical coverage through Medi-Cal.
+Exceptions apply for undocumented foster youth up to age 26 and pregnant people.

-What to do now: SFHSA strongly encourages these individuals to apply for full Medi-Cal before January 1, 2026 to get the healthcare they need in one of these ways:
+Apply for full Medi-Cal to get the healthcare you need in one of these ways:

-When you apply for or renew your Medi-Cal, we will evaluate your resources such as cash, bank accounts, and properties.
+When you apply for or renew your Medi-Cal, we will evaluate your assets, such as cash, bank accounts, second vehicles, and second homes.

 There are no changes for: